HivemindTechnologies/coding-challenge/sentiment-analysis/README.md

 }
 ```

-It expects a response in the format:
+And outputs a response so:

 ```json
 [
     {